Tyulis/rawutil/README.md

 If a structure is used more than once, it will thus save time to wrap it in a Struct object.
 You can also set the element names once, they will then be used by default every time you unpack data with that structure.
 Any function that accepts a format string also accepts Struct objects.
 A Struct object is initialized with a format string, and can take a `names` parameter that may be a namedtuple or a list of names, that allows to return data unpacked with this structure in a more convenient namedtuple.
+The `safe_references`, when set to `False`, allows some seemingly unsafe but sometimes desirable behaviours described in the *References* section.
 It works exactly the same as the `names` parameter of `unpack` and its variants, but without having to specify it each time.
 For convenience, Struct also defines the module-level functions, for the structure it represents (without the `structure` argument as it is for the represented structure) :